Sulaikha Manzil: Plot

 The movie begins with a music video shot in a spoof-like manner, which can be related to the visual grammar of popular Malayalam music albums of the 2000s (a music single by singer Saleem Kodathur is used as the backing track, which can be traced back to the era).
-It can be seen that the lead actors of the movie (except Lukman Avaran) are acting in the song, where Haala is in love with a guy named Ashiq against her family's will, and eventually Ashiq dies in a road accident.
+It can be seen that the lead actors of the movie (except Lukman Avaran) are acting in the song, where Haala is in love with a guy named Ashiq against her family's will.
+Eventually, Ashiq dies in a road accident.

-Haala's brother Sameer is an NRI, who works in the UAE has been in search of a groom for Haala for many years.
+Haala's brother Sameer is an NRI, who works in the UAE and has been in search of a groom for Haala for many years.
 Haala and Sameer are not on good terms for undisclosed reasons, and she rejects every proposal brought by Sameer.
 She finally agrees to marry Ameen, who also works in the UAE.
 Sameer and Ameen meet each other in the UAE and arrange the marriage on very short notice.
 Ameen is visibly confused about the short notice but agrees anyway.

 Ameen wants to get acquainted with Haala before marriage, but she does not seem to care.
 Ameen calls her the day before marriage and discovers she hasn't even saved his contact information on her phone and he discusses the matter with his friend Anwar.
 Meanwhile, Haala discusses with her cousin Amina that she just lacks the "excitement" but is okay with the marriage.
 Ameen called Haala again, but she couldn't answer the phone.
 When she returned the call, Ameen said he wanted to meet her, and Haala agrees.
 But she couldn't make it as she was trapped with her relatives.
 Angered, Ameen calls Haala and scolds her while she is on speakerphone, and Amina and Bathool get involved.
 Amina asks Haala whether she wants to call off the wedding.
 Bathool, Haala's sister-in-law, however, suggests waiting sometime, and if Ameen calls back and says sorry, Haala should hear him.
 Haala agreed to this, and Ameen called back and expressed his regret.
 Now that both are happy, Ameen asked her again, and she said to come to her house secretly in the evening.